Medical Records - Meaning, Purpose and Importance

-Discover what medical records are and why they matter.
-Explore the definition, purpose, and importance of medical records in healthcare.
+Discover what medical records are and why they’re important.
+Explore their definition, purpose, examples, and role in healthcare.

 3 min